-With more than 6,500 trees, Grafton is a delightful riverside city in the Clarence Valley.
-More than 2,000 Jacarandas blossom in spring, creating a sea of mauve for the famous Jacaranda Festival, the oldest flora festival in Australia with activities for the whole family.
+Grafton in the Northern Rivers region is elegant, from the colonial buildings to the leafy streets.
+More than 2,000 Jacarandas blossom in spring, creating a sea of mauve for the famous Jacaranda Festival, the oldest flora festival in Australia.
+The city is also a gateway to wilderness adventure.

-On the banks of the majestic Clarence River, Grafton is a rich in colonial architecture.
+On the banks of the Clarence River, Grafton is rich in Victorian and Edwardian architecture.
 You can explore the beautifully preserved buildings on the Grafton Heritage Trail.
 Stop at the Clarence River Historical Society and explore the museum in Schaeffer House, a magnificent federation homestead.

 Jacaranda trees in Grafton date back to 1879 when seed merchant Henry Volkers, who owned a local nursery, introduced the exotic species.
 Over the years more jacarandas were planted, attracting visitors from far and wide for the spring bloom.
 The first Jacaranda Festival was celebrated in 1935.

 The Grafton Regional Gallery is in the Prentice House, built in 1880.
 The gallery has a wonderful collection, including works by Ken Done, Doris O’Grady and contemporary indigenous artists.
 There are regular exhibitions and the Jacaranda Acquisitive Drawing Award is a prestigious biennial award.